-Another related action to watch for is the buttocks slowly settling or drifting down after reaching the peak "set" position.
-While a brief "settle" is not uncommon among many sprinters and generally is not a problem, the starter and recall starters should watch for any delayed or lengthy downward movement.
-This could be an alternative way to attempt to "roll" into a start, and it could be distracting to competitors on either side to the point of causing them to false start.
+Another related action to watch for is the buttocks slowly settling or drifting down after reaching the peak 'set' position.
+While a brief 'settle' is not uncommon among many sprinters and generally is not a problem, the starter and recall starters should watch for any delayed or lengthy downward movement.
+This could be an alternative way to attempt to 'roll' into a start, and it could be distracting to competitors on either side to the point of causing them to false start.
 If this movement is seen, the athletes should be called up and the offending athlete verbally warned, or the referee requested to issue a yellow card warning if this has been a persistent problem.
 A red card should be issued by the referee if the athlete persists in this action after being warned.
 (See the later section on "Working with the Referee in Improper Conduct Situations".)

-The slow roll-up or the slowly responding athlete also are problems that potentially can be prevented by careful observation of the athletes by the starter and the recall starters during warm-ups at the start line before the race.
-If an inordinately slow rise to the set position is observed, or a long, slow settling after reaching the peak height, the recall starter can step in and advise the athlete that they must respond quickly to the starter's commands and come quickly to the set position and then remain still until the gun is fired.
+The slow roll-up or the slowly responding athlete also are problems that potentially can be prevented by careful observation of the athletes by the starter and the recall starters/starter's assistants during warm-ups at the start line before the race.
+If an inordinately slow rise to the set position is observed, or a long, slow settling after reaching the peak height, the athlete can be advised that they must respond quickly to the starter's commands and come quickly to the set position and then remain still until the start signal.
 This type of pro-active preventive officiating has been found to forestall many instances of these types of problems and the delays they cause at the start of a race.